What is an Emergency Use Authorization (EUA)?

 - Injection site redness, pain and swelling

-- Chills, fatigue, headache, fever, muscle pain, nausea and vomiting
+- Chills, fatigue, headache, fever, muscle pain

 These types of side effects are a sign that your immune system is doing exactly what it is supposed to do—working and building up protection to disease.
+If you have any questions after your first or second dose of the vaccine, please talk to your primary care doctor or visit the CDC website for information.

 Will the vaccine give me COVID-19?